REPRESENTATIVE OF OVERSEAS BUSINESS – SOLE REPRESENTATIVE

-When Sole Representative visa extension application is refused by the Home Office, the Sole Representative is given a right of review of the decision that must be exercised within 14 days.
-There will not be any general right of appeal against Sole Representative refusal decisions.
-If the administrative review against Sole Representative extension application also fails, the matter then can be taken to the Upper Tribunal by lodging judicial review against both Admin Review and refusal of Sole Representative visa.
+When the Sole Representative visa extension application is refused by the Home Office, the Sole Representative is given a right of review of the decision that must be exercised within 14 days.
+There will not be any general right of appeal against Sole Representative’s refusal decisions.
+If the administrative review against the Sole Representative extension application also fails, the matter then can be taken to the Upper Tribunal by lodging judicial review against both Admin Review and refusal of Sole Representative visa.

 Upon completion of 5 years in the UK as a Sole Representative, and their family members, become eligible for Sole Representative ILR Indefinite leave to remain in the UK, provided they fulfill all the requirements for Indefinite leave to remain application.